microsoft/openjdk-proposals/native_memory_limit/readme.md

 Summary
 -------

-Introduce a new JVM flag to set a limit on the amount of native memory the JVM shall use, and therefore size its heap automatically, compared to the amount of available memory in a system dedicated to the JVM.
+Introduce a new JVM flag to set a limit on the amount of native memory the JVM shall use.

 Goals
 -----